Organica-Ai-Solutions/NIS_Protocol/system/docs/API_Reference.md

 ### Chat and Processing

 #### `POST /chat`
 **Description:** The primary endpoint for interacting with the protocol.
-It takes a user message, runs it through the full **Laplace → KAN → PINN → LLM** pipeline, and returns a validated, natural language response.
-This endpoint will automatically fall back to the local BitNet model if online providers are unavailable.
+It takes a user message, runs it through the **Laplace → KAN → PINN → LLM** pipeline, and returns a natural language response.
+This endpoint will fall back to the local BitNet model if online providers are unavailable.

 **`curl` Example:**
 ```bash